New York State ranked 4th highest unemployment rate in the U.S.

-NEW YORK (WWTI) — Although many states are experiencing a drop in unemployment rates, New York is having a harder time bouncing back from the effect the pandemic has had on employment.
+NEW YORK CITY, N.Y.
+(WWTI) — Although many states are experiencing a drop in unemployment rates, New York is having a harder time bouncing back from the effect the pandemic has had on employment.

-According to the personal-finance website WalletHub, the U.S. unemployment rate currently sits at 5.4%, a vast improvement from the nearly historic high of 14.8% in April 2020.
-New York currently has an employment rate of 7.6%.
+According to the personal-finance website WalletHub, the U.S. unemployment rate currently sits at 5.4 percent, a vast improvement from the nearly historic high of 14.8 percent in April 2020.
+New York currently has an employment rate of 7.6 percent.

 WalletHub’s July jobs report showed much better job growth than the previous month with the economy gaining 943,000 nonfarm payroll jobs, with notable gains in sectors including leisure and hospitality, local government education, and professional and business services.
 The website claimed the overall drop can be attributed largely to a combination of vaccinations and states loosening restrictions.